xuset/planktos/README.md

 ## Setup

-The Planktos command line interface (CLI) copies the necessary library files and packages your website's files into a torrent.
+The Planktos command line interface (CLI) copies the Planktos library files and packages your website's files into a torrent.
 To install the tool run:

 `npm install -g planktos`